Teenagers Found Guilty of Murder in Fatal Houghton Feast Stabbing

-An investigation was immediately launched, and over the next few days and weeks, ten teenagers aged 14 to 17 were arrested and charged with Jack’s murder.
+An immediate investigation was launched.
+Within weeks, ten teenagers aged 14 to 17 were arrested and charged with murder.
+Their identities remain protected due to their age.

-A jury found these ten teenagers guilty of murder today.
-They were remanded in custody and will be sentenced in August.
+Today, a jury found all ten guilty.
+They have been remanded in custody and face sentencing in August.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.